It was the ultimate

 Mammy Two-Shoes going to clean up the mess from a chase. |

-Notably, Tom and
+Notably, Tom and Jerry very rarely

-to have some dialogue (such as Tom crooning to a potential love interest).
-It
+dialogue (such as Tom crooning to a potential love interest).
+It was up to the

-otherwise the musical scores composed by Scott Bradley, which blended
+the musical scores composed by Scott

-several genres together, was used in place of sound effects and to illicit
+Bradley, which blended several genres together, was used in place of sound

-emotions in various scenes.
+effects and to illicit emotions in various scenes.

 ![]() |